Rosemary Ward, Viscountess Ednam

 Rosemary Millicent Ward, Viscountess Ednam (9 August 1893 – 21 July 1930), was a British socialite who served as a nurse in France during the First World War.
 She almost married Edward, Prince of Wales (later Edward VIII) but his proposal was vetoed by his parents, King George V and Queen Mary.
 In 1919 she married William, Viscount Ednam, to become Viscountess Ednam.
 The Viscountess died on 21 July 1930 in the Meopham air disaster.

 Early life

 Lady Rosemary Millicent Sutherland-Leveson-Gower was the fourth (and youngest) child of Cromartie Sutherland-Leveson-Gower, 4th Duke of Sutherland and his wife, Millicent St Clair-Erskine.
 Born at the family home at Dunrobin Castle in Sutherland on 8 August 1893, the young Lady Rosemary featured in the society pages of newspapers from an early age.
-A debutante in 1911, her appearances in the society pages increased and she was courted by the John Manners, Marquess of Granby.
+A debutante in 1911, her appearances in the society pages increased and she was courted by John Manners, Marquess of Granby.
 In early 1913 they became engaged but she broke the engagement off while recuperating from appendicitis later the same year.